By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 The hydrogen generated by the device may be utilised for a variety of purposes and integrated into a variety of system topologies.
 Hydrogen is used in a variety of applications, including automobile fuelling, industrial operations, power production, and injection into natural gas pipelines.

-The GLOBAL CO2 ELECTROLYZER MARKET accounted for $XX Billion in 2021 and is anticipated to reach $XX Billion by 2026, registering a CAGR of XX% from 2022 to 2027.
+The Global CO2 Electrolyzer Market accounted for $XX Billion in 2023 and is anticipated to reach $XX Billion by 2030, registering a CAGR of XX% from 2024 to 2030.

-Siemens Energy’s world’s first completely automated CO electrolyzer generates carbon monoxide and utilises hydrogen as a fuel for the bacteria in the bioreactor.
+Siemens Energy’s launched the world’s first completely automated CO electrolyzer generates carbon monoxide and utilises hydrogen as a fuel for the bacteria in the bioreactor.

 In synthetic photosynthesis, Evonik and Siemens Energy begin construction of a demonstration facility that uses carbon dioxide as raw material, stores energy, and can produce a variety of speciality chemicals.